box/developer.box.com/content/guides/internal/style-guide.md

 </ImageFrame>
 </H>

-Options include a border, wether to center the image, wether to add a shadow, and a max-width of 200 or 400.
+Options include a border, whether to center the image, whether to add a shadow, and a max-width of `200` or `400` pixels.

 ## Centered